the-teachingRSE-project/competencies/competencies.md

 Core modules are of course drawn from the three pillars of the RSE and can be categorised accordingly.

-- Software engineering skills:
+- SE skills:
   - Foundational module: Here we have an introduction to programming: Students learn at least two languages: a language that facilitates prototyping and data processing (e.g., Python or R) and a language for designing complex, performance-critical systems (e.g., C/C++).
 This exposes them to computers in a hands-on fashion and is the foundation for (DOCBB, LIBS).
   - Digital ecosystem module: Programming languages are not enough to work in a digital ecosystem, hence we require something like software craftsmanship, where tools like the Unix shell, version control systems, build systems, documentation generators, package distribution platforms, and software discovery systems are taught to strengthen skills in (LIBS, DOCBB, SWREPOS, SRU).
-  - Software architecture module: Here we teach software design and software engineering, again strengthening (DOCBB, LIBS) on a more abstract level.
+  - Software architecture module: Here we teach software design and SE, again strengthening (DOCBB, LIBS) on a more abstract level.

 - Research skills:
   - Optional domain mastery module: Additional minor research courses, but students with a home-domain already have the research part well-covered.